mattpolzin/OpenAPIKit/README.md

 Unlike what happens when you lookup an individual component using the `lookup()` method on `Components`, dereferencing a whole `OpenAPI.Document` will result in type-level changes that guarantee all references are removed. `OpenAPI.Document`'s `locallyDereferenced()` method returns a `DereferencedDocument` which exposes `DereferencedPathItem`s which have `DereferencedParameter`s and `DereferencedOperation`s and so on.

 Anywhere that a type would have had either a reference or a component, the dereferenced variety will simply have the component.
-For example, `PathItem` has an array of parameters, each of which is `Either<JSONReference<Parameter>, Parameter>` whereas a `DereferencedPathItem` has an array of `DereferencedParameter`s.
+For example, `PathItem` has an array of parameters, each of which is `Either<OpenAPI.Reference<Parameter>, Parameter>` whereas a `DereferencedPathItem` has an array of `DereferencedParameter`s.
 The dereferenced variant of each type exposes all the same properties and you can get at the underlying `OpenAPI` type via an `underlying{TypeName}` property.
 This can make for a much more convenient way to traverse a document because you don't need to check for or look up references anywhere the OpenAPI Specification allows them.

 You can take things a step further and resolve the document.
 Calling `resolved()` on a `DereferencedDocument` will produce a canonical form of an `OpenAPI.Document`.
 The `ResolvedRoute`s and `ResolvedEndpoint`s that the `ResolvedDocument` exposes collect all relevant information from the whole document into themselves.
 For example, a `ResolvedEndpoint` knows what servers it can be used on, what path it is located at, and which parameters it supports (even if some of those parameters were defined in an `OpenAPI.Operation` and others were defined in the containing `OpenAPI.PathItem`).